chenxz1111/Expression-Transformer/readme.md

 ```

 ## Hint

-You may create a folder named 'model' to obtain your models or pretrained models.
+You may create a folder `/model` to obtain your models or pretrained models.

-data_set : The type of data you want to train or test this model on, usually the folder's name under `\data`.
+data_set : The type of data you want to train or test this model on, usually the folder's name under `/data`.

 test_data : The test data of your model, usually named 'test' or 'extra_test'.